rtCamp/ps-analysis-tool-wiki/Protected-Audience.md

 The browser stores this information locally on the user's device.
 When the user visits a website that participates in the Protected Audience API, that stored information can be analyzed by the Interest group tab.

-It will list out interest groups as you perform actions on specific elements, eg: if you click on e-commerce site and clicked/searched for a shoe, it will trigger an action that will add an interest group in your browser
+It will list out interest groups as you perform actions on specific elements, for example, if you click on e-commerce site and clicked/searched for a shoe, it will trigger an action that will add an interest group in your browser

 <img alt="PSAT Protected Audience - Interest Groups" src="images/private-advertising/protected-audience/psat_v0.13.0_interest_groups_2025_03_24.png" width="1200" />